xyrusgallito/Malaria-Cell-Detection/README.md

 <p align="justify">SVM is a powerful supervised machine learning model commonly used for classification tasks, both for binary and multi-class problems (Telrandhe et al., 2016).
 It works by separating data points in a plotted n-dimensional space into distinct classes using a straight line or hyperplane.Numerous studies have demonstrated the effectiveness of SVM in automatically detecting Malaria cells based on image data.
 By utilizing SVM, researchers have been able to train models that can accurately classify Malaria-infected cells from healthy cells.SVM's ability to handle complex decision boundaries and its robustness against overfitting make it well-suited for this task.
 The model learns from a labeled dataset, extracting key features from the images and creating a decision boundary that maximizes the separation between different classes.</p>

-To reduce the dimensionality of the input before feeding into the model,  Principal Component Analysis (PCA).
+<p align="justify">To reduce the dimensionality of the input before feeding into the model,  Principal Component Analysis (PCA).
 As shown in Figure 3, 95% of the variance was explained by 7th principal component.
-This will be used later for grid search.
+This will be used later for grid search.</p>

 ![PCA](https://github.com/xyrusgallito/Malaria-Cell-Detection/assets/32282729/9029a96b-7184-4e67-94cd-1d59f7a566de)

-After perform grid search, the best combination of cost and gamma are 100 and 0.01, respectively.
+<p align="justify">After perform grid search, the best combination of cost and gamma are 100 and 0.01, respectively.
 These hyperparameters will be used to evaluate the model using the test set.
-Accuracy of 95% confidence interval is between 83.1% to 84.8%.
+Accuracy of 95% confidence interval is between 83.1% to 84.8%. </p>

 Confusion matrix of SVM model: